Oxymorphone (By injection)

-Treats moderate to severe pain, helps anesthesia work better during surgery, and eases anxiety caused by heart-related breathing problems.
-This medicine is a narcotic analgesic (pain medicine).
+Treats moderate to severe pain, helps anesthesia work better during surgery, and eases anxiety related to breathing problems.
+This medicine is a narcotic pain reliever.

 When This Medicine Should Not Be Used

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin, into a muscle, or into a vein.

 - A nurse or other health provider will give you this medicine.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.